 Euonymus japonicus, or the Japanese spindle, is a small flowering shrub native to Japan and China that is a popular ornamental plant among gardeners.
 This shrub has leathery, green foliage, with serrated oval leaves about two inches long.
 There are a few varieties of E. japonicus, which differ in the patterns on the foliage.
 For instance, ‘Latifolius Albomarginatus’ has a white outline around its leaves, and ‘Microphylllus’ has deep green leaves and grows much smaller than the other variants.

 Many of these cultivars also grow variegated leaves, usually in some combination of green, white, and yellow.
 They also grow small, greenish-white flowers with a vinegary smell.
-Cultivars of the plant like ‘Microphyllus’ can be as small as two to three feet tall, but E. japonicus itself is usually in the 6-10 ft. range and can grow as high as fifteen if unchecked.
+Cultivars of the plant like ‘Microphyllus’ can be as small as two to three feet tall, but E. japonicus itself is usually in the six to ten feet range and can grow as high as 15 feet if unchecked.
 It grows in a stiff oval mound, and its foliage is quite dense.
 These shrubs respond well to pruning in the spring, and they often lose their leaves in winter.

 Though E. japonicus can make a pleasant houseplant, take care; all parts of this plant are poisonous if ingested, so watch it around any pets or small children.